osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 The response includes a status code and a response body.

 **Response Body**
-The access rights associated with specified stream for the requesting identity.
+The Access Rights associated with specified stream for the requesting identity.

 Example response body:
 ```json